Welcome to my homepage!!

 Abstract Paper

 In this paper, we investigate the complexity of graph problems in P parameterized by tree-depth, a graph parameter related to tree-width.
-We show that a simple divide-and-conquer method can solve many graph problems, including Weighted Matching, Negative Cycle Detection, Minimum Weight Cycle, Replacement Paths, and 2-hop Cover, in $$O(\mathrm{td}\cdot m)$$ time or $$O(\mathrm{td}\cdot (m+n\log n))$$ time, where $$\mathrm{td}$$ is the tree-depth of the input graph.
-Because any graph of tree-width $$\mathrm{tw}$$ has tree-depth at most $$(\mathrm{tw}+1)\log_2 n$$, our algorithms also run in $$O(\mathrm{tw}\cdot m\log n)$$ time or $$O(\mathrm{tw}\cdot (m+n\log n)\log n)$$ time.
+We show that a simple divide-and-conquer method can solve many graph problems, including Weighted Matching, Negative Cycle Detection, Minimum Weight Cycle, Replacement Paths, and 2-hop Cover, in $O(\mathrm{td}\cdot m)$ time or $O(\mathrm{td}\cdot (m+n\log n))$ time, where $\mathrm{td}$ is the tree-depth of the input graph.
+Because any graph of tree-width $\mathrm{tw}$ has tree-depth at most $(\mathrm{tw}+1)\log_2 n$, our algorithms also run in $O(\mathrm{tw}\cdot m\log n)$ time or $O(\mathrm{tw}\cdot (m+n\log n)\log n)$ time.
 These results match or improve the previous best algorithms parameterized by tree-width.
 Especially, we solve an open problem of fully polynomial FPT algorithm for Weighted Matching parameterized by tree-width posed by Fomin et al.

-59. Coarsening Massive Influence Networks for Scalable Diffusion Analysis.
+60. Coarsening Massive Influence Networks for Scalable Diffusion Analysis.

 Naoto Ohsaka, Tomohiro Sonobe, Sumio Fujita, and Ken-ichi Kawarabayashi.